griffio/griffio.github.io/_posts/2016-11-01-Death-Star-CI.md

 ![death-star-ci](/public/death-star-ci.png)

-### Death Star CI

-Why your continuous integration server could be a Death Star.
+### Why your continuous integration server could be a Death Star

 The [Death Star](https://en.wikipedia.org/wiki/Death_Star) is a fictional spacecraft and superweapon designed to intimidate and be used asymetically against opponents that cannot repel firepower of that magnitude.